eagereyes/eagereyes.org/publications/Kosara-WSCG-2004.md

 ---
 title: "Linking Scientific and Information Visualization with Interactive 3D Scatterplots"
+description: "3D scatterplots are an extension of the ubiquitous 2D scatterplots that is conceptually simple, but so far proved hard to use in practice.
+But by combining them with a state-of-the-art volume rendering engine, multiple views, and interaction between these views, 3D scatterplots become usable and, in fact, useful.
+3D scatterplots can not only show abstract data dimensions, but also the physical layout of points, and thus provide a link between feature space and the actual object.
+Brushing reveals connections between parts and features that otherwise are hard to find.
+This link also works not only from feature space to the spatial display, but also vice versa, which gives the user more freedom in exploring the data."
 ---

 # Linking Scientific and Information Visualization with Interactive 3D Scatterplots